serge-sans-paille/pythran-stories/content/2020-04-23-value-range-analysis.rst

 Let's be honest, this algorithm is super greedy, and if we find a sequence of ``if`` statements, it has an exponential complexity (and this happens a soon as we unroll a loop with a condition in its body).
-In that case we fall back to a less accurate but faster algorithm, that performs a tree transversal instead of a control-flow graph transversal.
+In that case (4 threaded ifs, as of now) we fall back to a less accurate but faster algorithm, that performs a tree transversal instead of a control-flow graph transversal.
 This approach performs an union of the states after each if, which leads to ``-inf <= a <= inf; 1 <= b <= 2`` after the first ``if`` in the